from the press release:

 «the concept behind this project was inspired by the shandy conspiracy (a fictionalized report of a society of writers and artists created by walter benjamin and marcel duchamp amongst others) from historia abreviada de la literatura portátil by enrique vila-matas, who also collaborated in this project.

-the catalog [all images bellow were taken from it] for l'artiste portatif was designed by bernardo loyola, is self-assembled and includes a set of instructions given by the artists for you to reproduce their work at home.
+the catalog for l'artiste portatif, designed by bernardo loyola, is self-assembled and includes a set of instructions given by the artists for you to reproduce their work at home.

 according to enrique vila-matas, a great degree of madness, a lack of greater purposes, insolence, a tense relationship with the double-self, sympathy for the darkness and relentless nomadism were required to be a part of this society... [click here to continue reading][click here to hide text] another indispensable requirement was to have a body of work easily transportable, light, and that could travel in a suitcase.

 in these days, where each artist travels with a computer à la boîte-en-valise, references to portability change continuously. diy, ikea, the diplomatic valise, the possibility to "fit" everything from a video to a complete exhibition into a hard disc, set a new frame of reference to the portable, semi-recyclable art. the complaint of the confused audience has changed from "any one could do it" to "anyone could put it together."